Jimmy Cliff

-James Chambers, OM (born 30 July 1944), known professionally as Jimmy Cliff, is a Jamaican ska, rocksteady, reggae and soul musician, multi-instrumentalist, singer, and actor.
-He is the only living reggae musician to hold the Order of Merit, the highest honour that can be granted by the Jamaican government for achievements in the arts and sciences.
+James Ezekiel Chambers (30 July 1944 – 24 November 2025), known professionally as Jimmy Cliff, was a Jamaican ska, rocksteady, reggae and soul musician.
+He was considered to be one of Jamaica's most celebrated musicians and was credited with helping to popularise reggae music internationally.
+At the time of his death, he was the 4th reggae musician to hold the Order of Merit, the highest honour granted by the Jamaican government for achievements in the arts and sciences.
+He was also nominated seven times for the Grammy Awards, winning twice.

-Cliff is best known among mainstream audiences for songs such as "Many Rivers to Cross", "You Can Get It If You Really Want", "The Harder They Come", "Reggae Night", and "Hakuna Matata", and his covers of Cat Stevens's "Wild World" and Johnny Nash's "I Can See Clearly Now" from the film Cool Runnings.
-He starred in the film The Harder They Come, which helped popularize reggae around the world, and Club Paradise.
+Cliff starred in The Harder They Come (1972), the first major commercial film from Jamaica.
+The soundtrack helped to make reggae widely known.
+He was known for such songs as "Many Rivers to Cross", "If I Follow My Mind", "You Can Get It If You Really Want", "The Harder They Come", "Reggae Night", and his covers of Cat Stevens's "Wild World", Johnny Nash's "I Can See Clearly Now" (from the Cool Runnings soundtrack) and "Hakuna Matata".
 Cliff was one of five performers inducted into the Rock and Roll Hall of Fame in 2010.
+He was one of only two Jamaicans in the Hall of Fame, the other being Bob Marley.

+Jimmy Cliff made deliberate, multifaceted efforts to reach across cultural and racial lines and appeal to a mainstream audience.
+He pursued strategic record deals that gave him access to the primarily white UK market, covered well-known pop and rock songs such as Cat Stevens' "Wild World", which reached number eight on the UK Singles Chart in 1970, and placed his music in popular films including the 1988 hit Cocktail, which featured his song "Shelter of Your Love".
+Through these efforts Cliff reached a broader global audience while remaining true to his reggae roots, and was widely credited with helping to popularize reggae worldwide.

 Early life and education

-Jimmy Cliff was born James Chambers on 30 July 1944 in Saint James, Colony of Jamaica.
+Jimmy Cliff was born James Chambers on 30 July 1944 in Saint James, Colony of Jamaica, the second youngest of nine children.
 He began writing songs while still at primary school in St. James, listening to a neighbour's sound system.
-When Chambers was 14, his father took him to Kingston, where he would take up the stage name Jimmy Cliff.
+When he was 14 years old his father took him to Kingston, where he adopted the stage name Jimmy Cliff, "an allusion to the career heights he hoped to scale."